nbdc-datahub/hbcd-docs/docs/instruments/bcgi/ecpromis.md

   <span class="arrow">▸</span>
 </div>
 <div class="collapsible-content">
-<p>Each of the 5 items for ecPROMIS Child-Caregiver Interaction is answered on a scale of 1-5: 1 (Never), 2 (Rarely), 3  (Sometimes), 4 (Often), and 5 (Always).
+<p>Each of the 5 items for the Child-Caregiver Relationship Scale is answered on a scale of 1-5: 1 (Never), 2 (Rarely), 3  (Sometimes), 4 (Often), and 5 (Always).
 A sum score is generated when the caregiver answers at least 3 out of the 5 items (<i>ecpromis1, ecpromis2, ecpromis3, ecpromis4, ecpromis5</i>).
 If caregivers answer 3 or 4 items, a prorated sum score is calculated using the formula:
 <p style="font-size: 0.9em;">
   \[
   \text{Prorated Score} = \left( \frac{\text{Sum of answered items}}{\text{Number of items answered}} \right) \times \text{5}